-the reporting year.
-Multiply by 100.
-Indicator 19 18 The number of households currently waiting for adaptations to their home.
-CLARITY (i) The total number of approved applications on the list for adaptations as at the start of the reporting year, plus any new approved applications during the reporting year. (ii) The number of approved applications completed between the start and end of the reporting year. (iii) The total number of households waiting for applications to be completed at the end of the reporting year.
-Definition Applications An application relates to one household and there may be more than one adaptation on an application.
+Indicator The number of households currently waiting for adaptations to

+19 18 their home.

+(i) The total number of approved applications on the list for

+CLARITY adaptations as at the start of the reporting year, plus any new

+approved applications during the reporting year.

+(ii)The number of approved applications completed between the start

+and end of the reporting year.

+(iii) The total number of households waiting for applications to be

+completed at the end of the reporting year.

+Definition Applications

+An application relates to one household and there may be more than one adaptation on an application.
 This indicator counts the number of households, not the number of adaptations.
 The application is classed as approved from the date of the outcome of an assessment by the appropriate department/person.

+Adaptations

-Adaptations A collective term for a broad range of products and changes to the fabric of a building that enable people of all ages to carry out ordinary activities of daily life that have been affected by: impairment; ill health; traumatic injury; or the effects of ageing.
+A collective term for a broad range of products and changes to the fabric of a building that enable people of all ages to carry out ordinary activities of daily life that have been affected by:

+impairment;

+• ill health;

+traumatic injury; or

+the effects of ageing.

 This includes assistive technology.

 Waiting for an adaptation The start point for a 'wait' is when the housing service receives a referral e.g. from social work or an occupational therapist.
 Referrals can come from a range of sources including members of staff.
 The end point is when the adaptations work is completed.
-Inclusion/ exclusions Do not include: stage 2 adaptations as these are completed during construction of the property; or adaptations carried out on properties which are not owned by the landlord (e.g. adaptations carried out by the council in privately owned properties). e only applications where all adaptations have been completed; e adaptations to the property for any member of the household; e all outstanding applications brought forward from the last reporting year when calculating the number completed; and e if 19(iii) does not equal 19(i) minus 19(ii) add a note in the comments field.
-SHR Calculation The following calculation will be applied: The number of households currently waiting for adaptations to their home 19(iii) = 19(i) minus 19(ii).
+Inclusion/ Do not include: exclusions stage 2 adaptations as these are completed during construction of the property; or adaptations carried out on properties which are not owned by the landlord (e.g. adaptations carried out by the council in privately owned properties).
+Ensure to include: only applications where all adaptations have been completed; adaptations to the property for any member of the household; all outstanding applications brought forward from the last reporting year when calculating the number completed; and if 18(iii) does not equal 18(i) minus 18(ii) add a note in the comments field.
+SHR The following calculation will be applied: Calculation The number of households currently waiting for adaptations to their home 18(iii) = 18(i) minus 18(ii).

-Indicator Total cost of adaptations completed in the year by source of 20 funding (£). (i) The cost(£) that was landlord funded; REMOVE (ii) The cost(£) that was grant funded; and (iii) The cost(£) that was funded by other sources. (iv)The total cost of all adaptations undertaken in the reporting year.
+Indicator 20 REMOVE Total cost of adaptations completed in the year by source of funding (£). (i) The cost(£) that was landlord funded; (ii) The cost(£) that was grant funded; and (iii) The cost(£) that was funded by other sources. (iv)The total cost of all adaptations undertaken in the reporting year.
 Definition This indicator counts the number of adaptations, not the number of applications.
 There may be more than one adaptation on an application.
-Inclusion/ Do not include: exclusions stage 2 adaptations as these are completed during construction of the property; adaptations carried out on properties which are not owned by the landlord (e.g. adaptations carried out by the council in privately owned properties); and Ensure to include: all completed adaptations on an application; and adaptations to the property for any member of the household.
-SHR The following calculation will be applied: Calculation The total cost of all adaptations completed in year 20(iv) = 20(i) plus 20(ii) plus 20(iii).
+Inclusion/ exclusions stage 2 adaptations as these are completed during construction of the property; adaptations carried out on properties which are not owned by the landlord (e.g. adaptations carried out by the council in privately owned properties); and all completed adaptations on an application; and adaptations to the property for any member of the household.
+SHR Calculation The following calculation will be applied: The total cost of all adaptations completed in year 20(iv) = 20(i) plus 20(ii) plus 20(iii).